ttran375/comp123/_Tests/README.md

-# This test will be the same format as the first test, however for convenience you are given a single document.
+# This test will be the same format as the first test, however for convenience you are given a single document

 The supporting class hero is given and will be used for all the questions.